Doorcode/doorcode/README.md

 ## Commands

-`(yarn | npm) run start` - transpiles code & runs the server on port 4000 (by default) with no hot reloading or output
+`(yarn | npm) run server:start` - transpiles code & runs the server on port 4000 (by default) with no hot reloading or output

-`(yarn | npm) run dev` - transpiles code & runs a development server on port 4000 (by default) and enables hot reloading
+`(yarn | npm) run server:dev` - transpiles code & runs a development server on port 4000 (by default) and enables hot reloading

-`(yarn | npm) run debug` - transpiles code & runs a development server on port 4000 (by default) and enables a nodejs inspect session
+`(yarn | npm) run server:debug` - transpiles code & runs a development server on port 4000 (by default) and enables a nodejs inspect session

 ## Running Tests